How to Stay Centered While Supporting Teen Mental Health

 However, the negativity bias no longer serves us.
 In fact, it decreases our well-being.
 Therefore, we need to retrain our brains to focus on what’s good in our lives, instead of the bad stuff.

-To do this, try this simple practice: Every night before you go to bed, focus on one to three things that went well that day.
+Here’s a simple practice for retraining the brain: Every night before you go to bed, focus on one to three things that went well that day.
 You might visualize these things or even write them down in a gratitude journal.
 Do this every day for at least 30 days to create a habit.
 Affirmations can go a long way.

-You can use this process with your children, too.
+Parents and teens can do this exercise together.
 Create a routine at dinner or before bed in which each person shares something that went well that day.

-Additionally, make a point of recognizing your child’s strengths rather than focusing on what isn’t working.
+Additionally, parents can make a point of recognizing their teens’ strengths rather than focusing on what isn’t working.
 However, it’s not about praising their accomplishments.
 Instead, acknowledge their inherent positive qualities—such as their love of learning, their curiosity, their sense of fairness, their humor, or their loyalty.

 Furthermore, recognizing your child’s strengths lets them know that you see and appreciate them.